Middle East · Bilingual EN/AR · 6 markets

 • No obligation to continue, we earn the retainer on the audit quality, not contract friction.

-The Gulf is six countries, two languages, and a set of commercial cycles foreign to anyone who hasn't worked here.
-Ramadan, Eid, Saudi National Day, UAE National Day, Qatar National Day, commercial tempo shifts meaningfully across the year in ways no Western SEO playbook accounts for.
-Done properly, Gulf SEO respects that reality.
+The Gulf is six countries, two languages, and a set of commercial cycles distinct from Western markets.
+Ramadan, Eid, Saudi National Day, UAE National Day, and Qatar National Day shift commercial tempo across the year in ways most Western SEO playbooks do not account for.

-What follows is how we think about Gulf SEO, for operators, not for pitch decks.
+What follows is how we approach Gulf SEO, for operators.

 Chapter 01 · The Gulf market shape